d2201/marketplace-xml-exporter/README.md

 In the `config.example.ini` file you should find what a perfect `config.ini` file should look like. <br/>
 On the initation `src/loadConfig.ts`, will try to fill default values from `config.example.ini`

-## Binaries

-In releases you can find a working binary for your operating system.
-That way you don't need to install anything.

 ## Requirements

 - `Node v14.15.1+`